 Why do I need a GFCI outlet?

 Since their introduction, GFCI outlets have reduced the number of electrocution related deaths from 800+ per year to fewer than 200.
-GFCIs are a compulsory safety measure for certain locations in your home that drastically reduce the risk of personal injury to you and your family.
-By constantly monitoring the flow of electricity, these outlets are designed to prevent electrocution should instability in the electrical signal be detected.
+GFCI power outlets are a compulsory safety measure for certain locations in your home, especially any outlet that is near water like in your bathroom, laundry room, or kitchen.
+They can drastically reduce the risk of personal injury to you and your family.
+By constantly monitoring the flow of electricity, GFCI outlets are designed to prevent electrocution should instability in the electrical signal be detected.

 Where do I need GFCI outlets?